-The seaside is closer to Edinburgh than you might think and if you only visit one of East Lothian’s many coastal towns, make it North Berwick.
-Besides having a pair of scenic bays with sandy beaches, it’s a really charming place with a row of pastel-coloured cottages, and a small town filled with local craft shops, family-run fish and chippies, seafood restaurants and quaint tearooms.
+The seaside is closer to Edinburgh than you might think, and if you only visit one of East Lothian’s many coastal towns, make it North Berwick.
+Besides having a pair of scenic bays with sandy beaches, it’s a charming place with a row of pastel-coloured cottages and a small town filled with local craft shops, family-run fish and chippies, seafood restaurants and quaint tearooms.

 Scottish Seabird Centre

 One of the town’s most popular attractions is undoubtedly the Scottish Seabird Centre.
-From here you can take a boat cruise across the Firth of Forth out to the Isle of May, which has a significant puffin colony.
-There are also trips to other islands including BBC nature’s award-winning Bass Rock, which is home to one of the world’s largest gannet colonies.
+You can take a boat cruise across the Firth of Forth to the Isle of May, which has a significant puffin colony.
+There are also trips to other islands, including BBC Nature’s award-winning Bass Rock, home to one of the world’s largest gannet colonies.

 North Berwick: Attractions out of town

-Other attractions worth exploring just a little way outside of North Berwick include the National Museum of Flight, Tantallon Castle and Seacliffe Beach.
+Other attractions worth exploring just a little outside North Berwick include the National Museum of Flight, Tantallon Castle and Seacliffe Beach.

 The National Museum of Flight at East Fortune Airfield showcases a fleet of aircraft from the First World War onwards.
-Exhibits include the oldest surviving Harrier jump jet and the only Concorde in Scotland, which you can board.
-The museum is served by the limited 121 bus service which takes 30 minutes, alternatively, take a train to Drem and pick-up the bus from there.
+Exhibits include the oldest surviving Harrier jump jet and the only Concorde in Scotland you can board.
+The limited 121 bus service serves the museum, which takes 30 minutes.
+Alternatively, take a train to Drem and pick up the bus.

-A bit further along the coast and you’ll arrive at a hidden gem, the beautiful Seacliff Beach.
-Golden sand dunes, rockpools teeming with marine life and Britain’s tiniest harbour, makes it a perfect excursion with the family.
-Seacliff Beach is accessed by paying a small charge (as its private) but don’t let the locals know we told you about it!
+A bit further along the coast, you’ll arrive at a hidden gem, the beautiful Seacliff Beach.
+Golden dunes, rock pools teeming with marine life and Britain’s tiniest harbour make it a perfect excursion with the family.
+Seacliff Beach is accessed by paying a small charge (as it’s private), but don’t let the locals know we told you about it!